The Kropholler Conjecture: Introduction

 \section{Introduction}

-In \cite{D} I attempted to give a proof of the long standing Kropholler Conjecture.
-Unfortunately the proof was incorrect, as was pointed out by Alex Margolis.
+In \cite{D} the I gave the first of two incorrect proofs of the long standing Kropholler Conjecture.
+Unfortunately the proof was inadequate, as was pointed out by Alex Margolis in a careful analysis.
 The mistake was on p168 in the discussion about fitting two trees together.
-I am very grateful to Alex for his careful analysis of that paper.
-In this paper I attempt a new complete solution.
-I thank Peter Kropholler for a helpful correspondence.
+In the first version of this paper I attempted another proof, but again it was inadequate.